 Meaning: True or genuine

-An old fashioned saying used to emphasise or query whether something is genuine or true.
+An old-fashioned saying used to emphasize or query whether something is genuine or true.

 Example: Australian politician at Press Conference “Yes, I am fair dinkum when I tell you, I did not use Union funds to support my prostitution addiction”.